 - Never reply under the pressure of this kind of solicitation and of course do not proceed to any payment;

-- If there is any doubt, do not reply to the e-mail and contact the sender through another method who will confirm if it really is a fraud attempt or not.
+- If there is any doubt, do not reply to the e-mail and contact the sender through another method who will confirm whether it really is a fraud attempt or not.